 And test extensively before your subscribers ever set eyes on it.
 What happens if you submit the form rapidly in quick succession?
 What happens if you fill out the referral form as a non-subscriber?
 What if you enter a value that’s wacky or too long?
 What happens if there’s a record sync error, and the prospect is delayed from syncing with Salesforce?

 Basically try as hard as you can to break it before you bring it to prime time.

 Then have other people try to test and break it.
 Then maybe try with a small group of subscribers.

 What’s your off-the-wall challenge?

 I love to whiteboard solutions to complex problems.

 Got a thinker on your hands?
 Lay it on me!
-Put it in the comments or shoot an email to [email protected]
+Put it in the comments.

 Is anyone considering trying the above?
 Would love to hear how you do it and what your results are.